Which probiotics are best for IBD?

-A look at the intestinal flora of IBD patients:
+A look at the intestinal flora of IBD patients

 It has been hypothesised for many years that alterations to the intestinal bacterial flora may contribute to the onset and progression of IBD.
 This is a theory that is now supported by clinical evidence, as several different research studies have found the composition of gut flora to be very different in IBD patients to healthy control patients.
-Three separate trials1,2,3 all found greater numbers of anaerobic bacteria in faecal samples taken from Crohn’s disease patients than in healthy controls, with particularly elevated levels of Bacteroides (see Probiotics Learning Lab).
+Three separate trials1,2,3 all found greater numbers of anaerobic bacteria in faecal samples taken from Crohn’s disease patients than in healthy controls, with particularly elevated levels of Bacteroides (see Probiotics Learning Lab for definition).

 Contrary to these studies, Giaffer et al4 found no difference in total anaerobes between active CD patients, inactive CD patients and healthy controls, but they did find more aerobes and Enterobacteria in active CD, and fewer Lactobacilli in CD patients than healthy controls.

 Other research groups have focused their studies into the presence of possible pathogens in IBD, such as bacteria from the Mycobacteria and Listeria genus.